Misión Cristiana Elim Internacional: History

 In May 1977, the church was founded at the Santa Lucia neighborhood in Ilopango, El Salvador, by Sergio Daniel Solórzano Aldana. following an evangelistic campaign conducted on May 28, by Dr. Othoniel Rios Paredes, pastor of Elim Christian Mission in Guatemala.
 A total of nine people witnessed the founding of the Elim mission in El Salvador.

 In 1983, the mission in El Salvador separated from that of Guatemala over doctrinal disagreements.
 Due to the complicated nature of changing the official name of the church in the midst of civil war, the church retained the name "Misión Cristiana Elim de El Salvador", which still holds until today.
 The church in Guatemala changed its name to "Partners Area Elim Ministries" and later "Elim Ministries".

 In 1985 the church in San Salvador had about 3,000 people.
 Elim decided to develop the prayer cell concept of Yoido Full Gospel Church, South Korea.
-On July 13, 1986, the church opened a radio station named "Radio Restoration" which became one of the country's top religious radio station ever since.
+On July 13, 1986, the church opened a radio station named "Radio Restoration" which became one of the country's top religious radio stations ever since.
 In 1988, the attendance rose to 20,000.

-In the mid 1990s Pastor Solorzano experienced a spiritual crisis in his personal life that resulted in the naming of a new senior pastor to look after MCEI.
+In the mid-1990s Pastor Solorzano experienced a spiritual crisis in his personal life that resulted in the naming of a new senior pastor to look after MCEI.
 Solorzano eventually overcame his doubts and went on to establish another congregation called "La Palabra Viva" (The Living Word) in the late 1990s, which continues to flourish to this day.

 In 1997, Mario Vega became senior pastor.
 He is considered as a resource person to shed light on some social issues.

-MCEI owns 6 radio stations under the name "Radio Restauracion" in El Salvador and Los Angeles and is in the process of building an 11,000 seat auditorium and television studio in San Salvador.
+MCEI owns 6 radio stations under the name "Radio Restauracion" in El Salvador and Los Angeles and is in the process of building an 11,000-seat auditorium and television studio in San Salvador.

 Once known as the second largest single church in the world, the ministry has a membership that surpasses 115,000 people and has, at its peak, numbered as much as 200,000.
 MCEI has more than 500 full-time pastors in El Salvador alone.
 The church is known for its "Time of Restoration" events in which hundreds of thousands of people gather from all around the world to worship together.
 These events have sometimes been held simultaneously in all the major sports stadiums in El Salvador.

 In 2025, the Church had 50,000 people.